The Written Business Plan - Products

 Objectives and Segmentation

-o What are your marketing objectives? (objectives can be related to issues such as awareness, ACV, etc)
+o What are your marketing objectives? (objectives can be related to issues such as revenue growth, awareness, ACV, etc)

 o Which segments are you targeting and why?